-The white corn that we grow, it’s called 120-day corn or eight row corn and it’s flint.
+The white corn that we grow, it’s called 120-day corn, or eight row corn, and it’s flint.
 That means that it’s a round kernel.
 It’s not dented or crinkled like sweetcorn.
-The traditional Oneida way of planting is to plant corn in a hill, about 46 seeds.
+The traditional Oneida way of planting is to plant corn in a hill, about four to six seeds.
 Then when it’s about two feet high, you plant the beans—so the pole beans can grow up on the corn stalks— then you plant the squash on the outside.
 There’s a couple of reasons why you plant squash.
 First of all, it’s good healthy food and second, the raccoons don’t like to walk on those prickly leaves, so you keep the raccoons away from the corn.
-We have dances for the corn including the green corn dance.
+We have dances for the corn, including the green corn dance.
 Green corn is when the corn is in the milk stage.
 That corn is sweet like sweet corn and we make corn bread out of it.

 My mom knew tribal cooking and she knew Polish cooking and she made the best meals.
 So I grew up always surrounded by two cultures.

-Loretta's story is part of Love Wisconsin's collaboration with the Lands We Share a project that focuses on the intersection of farming, land, ethnic culture, and history in Wisconsin.
-Through this partnership we featured five farmer stories from the project including: Mike Dettman, David Tovar, Danell Cross, and Cheu Vang.
+Loretta’s story is part of Love Wisconsin's collaboration with The Lands We Share, a project that focuses on the intersection of farming, land, ethnic culture, and history in Wisconsin.
+Through this collaboration we featured five farmer stories from the project, including Danell Cross, Cheu Vang, Mike Dettman, and David Tovar.